OrisTrack Phase 1 is a phone-on-music-stand feasibility prototype for

 promotional: define the battery, clarify candidate markers, test

-occlusion and adherence constraints, and establish realistic
+adherence constraints, and establish realistic phone-video

-camera claims.
+observation claims.

 Section 02